 These implants take pictures with a video camera and transform the images into a representation with high contrast.
 A portion is taken for additional processing.
 The Argus system consists of a pair of eyeglasses, a small camera, and tiny electrodes.

 The camera is on the eyeglasses.
 The electrodes are implanted into the retina at the back of the eye.
 When a person looks at something, it is converted into signals.
 These are wirelessly transmitted to the implant in the retina.

 The retinal cells are stimulated by the electrodes.
 This results in incoming information being sent to the optic nerve.
 From here, the brain processes this information.

 The Argus system lets people tell the difference between shapes, movement, and light.
 However, it does not allow people to see in the same way that healthy eyes function.
 Researchers believe that this is due to only 60 electrodes being part of the device.

 Some people who received the implant were able to cross streets without assistance and read books with large print.
-However, they cannot accurately perceive colors.
+However, they could not accurately perceive colors.

 The History of Bionic Eyes